keptn/lifecycle-toolkit/docs/blog/posts/stable-release-announcement.md

 ### The Promotion Stage

-Keptn v2 introduces a new “promotion” stage to support multi-stage application delivery.
+Keptn v2 introduces a new “promotion” phase to support multi-stage application delivery.
 Keptn is commonly used alongside [GitOps practices](https://opengitops.dev/) and thus, users want to have a dedicated way to promote an application to the next stage in my environment.